Suspect Killed After Gunfire Near White House Security Checkpoint

 Key Facts

-- The White House North Lawn was cleared by Secret Service on Saturday evening after apparent gunshots were heard.
+- The White House North Lawn was cleared by Secret Service after apparent gunshots were heard on Saturday evening.

 What Happened

-On Saturday evening, apparent gunshots were heard near the White House, leading Secret Service to clear the North Lawn and respond to the incident.
-Two people, including a possible suspect, were reported wounded.
+On Saturday evening, gunshots were heard near the White House, prompting Secret Service to clear the North Lawn.
+A suspect reportedly fired at a security checkpoint and was fatally shot by officers.

 Why It Matters